 Workshop 6: Aged care mental health services

 Friday 8th October, 10:30am – 12:00pm AEST

 Workshop 7: Mental health services funded under worker and accident compensation schemes

 Tuesday 12th October, 10:30am – 12:00pm AEST

-The OTA Board will formally sign off the Thinking Ahead Mental Health Project.
-The Expert Advisory Group (EAG) will provide ongoing governance and guidance.
+The Thinking Ahead: Mental Health project is being overseen by an Expert Advisory Group (EAG), which provides ongoing governance and guidance.
 The EAG comprises a highly experienced group of occupational therapists from across the public, community, non-government, academic and private sectors.
-The group is supported by input from a consumer representative.
+The group is supported by input from consumer members.

 The membership of that group is as follows:

-Adam Finkelstein, Private Mental Health OT, In Dialogue
+- Adam Finkelstein, Private Mental Health OT, In Dialogue and Complex Psychology

 Getting in touch

 Do you have a question about the project?
 Are you seeking to provide input?
 Please send any questions to email@example.com.